- Product Guides

 If your district is registered to participate in the EasyTech Online Safety project, you and your team may participate in free, onsite professional development offered around the state.
 To register, click here.

-If your district does plan to deliver Ohio Online Safety content to middle or high school students, you might want to consider using our Digital Citizenship App, new this year.
 The Digital Citizenship App provides districts with an interactive way to both teach and assess online safety on mobile devices and support Bring Your Own Device initiatives.

 E-Rate is a major funding source for school Internet access in the state of Ohio.
 The Children’s Internet Protection Act (CIPA) requires that recipients of E-Rate funds are required to comply with certain Internet filtering and policy requirements.